 The APSA Lee Ann Fujii DFP Travel Grant is made possible by the generous contributions of the Fujii Family and Dr. Fujii's colleagues and friends.
 The grant is meant to support APSA Diversity Fellows' participation in the APSA annual meeting to engage in research, professional development, mentoring and collaboration.

-Applications for the 2022 Lee Ann Fujii DFP Travel Grant are now closed.
+The application cycle for the 2023 Lee Ann Fujii DFP Travel Grant is now closed.

-Grants will be awarded to support direct costs of participating in the 2022 Annual Meeting, either in-person or virtually.
+Grants will be awarded to support direct costs of participating in the 2023 Annual Meeting.
 Awardees will be required to register for the Annual Meeting.

 Eligible applicants include: